Michael Mina (epidemiologist): Career

 At Princeton, Mina was based in Bryan Grenfell's laboratory, where he led research on the long-term immunological consequences of measles infections.
 The research led to the discovery that infection with measles can erase pre-existing immunological memory in a process called "immune amnesia."
 The discovery was reported in Science in 2015 and suggests that measles was once responsible for as many as half of all childhood infectious diseases deaths.
 Mina and Grenfell have both suggested that the discovery implies that measles vaccines may be the most important vaccine in terms of reductions in childhood infectious disease mortality.

 As a post-doctoral fellow in genetics at Harvard, Mina worked with Professor Stephen Elledge where he furthered his research into immune amnesia.
-Using a tool called VirScan, which profiles hundreds of thousands of antibodies in a drop of blood that was developed earlier in Elledge's lab, they discovered that measles infections can erase between 20% and 80% of an individuals pre-existing antibodies.
+Using a tool called VirScan, which profiles hundreds of thousands of antibodies in a drop of blood that was developed earlier in Elledge's lab, they discovered that measles infections can erase between 20% and 80% of an individual's pre-existing antibodies.
 This discovery, also reported in Science in 2019, offered immunological evidence for the epidemiological and mathematical discovery made in 2015 with Grenfell.

 Mina has more than 80 scientific publications, an H-index of 29, and over 3600 citations.
 The most cited articles are related to immunology and epidemiology.
 His lab at Harvard conducted research related to vaccines, serology (antibody and antigen tests), infectious models and immunity.

 Mina claims that although the COVID PCR test is ideal for clinical testing, the paper tests (also known as "antigen tests" or "lateral flow tests" or "rapid tests") are superior to PCR tests for halting the pandemic because they are cheaper (about $1 to $5), faster (typically 15 minutes), can be done at home, and can be anonymous (no reporting to government agencies).
 Mina claims that the paper tests' lower sensitivity makes them superior (for halting pandemics, not for clinical use) because they are positive mostly only when one is contagious whereas the PCR tests are typically positive for weeks after one is no longer contagious.